Ibrahimmaga/randnums-gen/README.md

 a function to generade random number

 ## Installation
-Run 'npm i randnums-gen'
+Run 'npm i randnums-genumber'

 Use:
 '''
-import rng from 'randnums-gen';
+import rng from 'randnums-genumber';
 rng(5,10);
 '''
 ## Parameters